 Application in practice

-In serious scientific research use the greatest structure of the 21st century - a particle accelerator.
-In it, the electric field does the work to increase the energy of the particle.
-Considering these processes from the point of view of the effect on a point charge by a group of charges, then all the relations of the law turn out to be true.
+In serious scientific research use the greatest construction of the 21st century - the particle accelerator.
+In it, the electric field does the work of increasing the energy of the particle.
+Considering these processes from the point of view of the impact on a point charge by a group of charges, then all the relations of the law turn out to be valid.

 Useful